Is your house your castle? Or a monkey on your back?

 At least six months before you go to your first open house, you need to go to AnnualCreditReport.com.
 That’s the official site to get free credit reports issued by the big three reporting agencies: Experian, Equifax and TransUnion.
 You’re entitled to one free credit report from each agency annually.
 You want to identify and correct any errors in those records before you apply for a mortgage.
 (A 2013 study by the Federal Trade Commission found 5 percent of consumers had errors on their reports that could result in less favorable loan terms.)

 In addition to your credit reports, it’s also critical to see your credit score.
 Some banks and credit cards now offer the most widely used credit score, the FICO score, as a monthly perk for their customers.
-If you’re not lucky enough to have access to a free score, you’ll have to pay FICO $19.95 to see yours.
+If your bank or card does not, check out this article, which offers 7 other ways to get that all-important number for free.

 If you find your credit score simply stinks, you can try these tips for raising it fast.

 The next mistake you can make when applying for a mortgage is failing to get pre-approved.

 Getting preapproved by a bank for a given loan amount is one way to avoid the heartbreak that comes from falling in love with a house you can never buy.
 It may also give you an edge if yours is not the only offer for the same property.
 A seller will feel more confident selecting a bid from someone with a mortgage preapproval rather than a person who hasn’t even begun the process.

 However, don’t get carried away by whatever preapproval amount you receive from the bank.
 Remember, what the bank thinks you can afford and what you can actually afford may be two different things.
 A lot of people lost their homes in the Great Recession because they were given loans they couldn’t pay back.
 Don’t make the same mistake.
 Check out “Stop and Think: How Much House Can You Really Afford.”